contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/faq/apispark-faq.md

 ### Impacts on Restlet Studio

 * All members will be removed from your team.
-* You will not be allowed to create as many APIs.
+* You will not be allowed to create as many APIs as permitted by your current plan.
 Existing APIs will not be affected.

 ### Impacts on DHC